asa-stat-computing-and-graphics/COST-DataExpo-2016/BayesApproachSelectionBias/README.md

 # BayesApproachSelectionBias

-This repository contains the data and code that generate the figures in the article: A Hierarchical Bayes Approach to Adjust for Selection Bias in Before-After Analyses of Vision Zero Policies.
+This repository contains supplementary materials for the paper "A Hierarchical Bayes Approach to Adjust for Selection Bias in Before-After Analyses of Vision Zero Policies" Auerbach et al. (2021) to enable the reader to reproduce the numerical analysis and the graphical results presented in that paper.

+The full reference is: Jonathan Auerbach, Christopher Eshleman, and Rob Trangucci (2021) "A hierarchical Bayes approach to adjust for selection bias in before–after analyses of vision zero policies", Computational Statistics 36(3): 1577–1604.

+The final publication is available at the Springer web site via https://link.springer.com/article/10.1007/s00180-021-01070-x. © Springer-Verlag GmbH Germany, part of Springer Nature, 2021.

 Some general comments about the data and code are necessary.
 The data are contained in the directory `/data`.
 Some datasets, such as shapefiles, are too large to be uploaded to github.
 (See https://help.github.com/en/articles/what-is-my-disk-quota for details.)
 Commented code links to the location of these datasets.
 To download the data, simply use the `download.file` and `unzip` functions.

 For example, the comments state that the New York street shapefile can be found at http://gis.ny.gov/gisdata/inventories/details.cfm?DSID=932.
 To download this data, run